 Measure all the parts of your wingback chair mentioned above using a measuring tape.
 Always go from left to right for the length and top to bottom for the height.
 You may use the stitching on the chairs as a guide for uniformity.

 Write down each value with a pen and paper to avoid confusion.
-Because the measurements do not count the width, you need to add 4 inches to each calculation and rewrite the list.
+Because the measurements do not count the width, you must add 4 inches to each calculation and rewrite the list.
 So if the dimension of the inside arm is 14 inches x 20 inches, make it 18 inches x 24 inches.

 For those who pulled out the old fabric, measuring is optional.
 You only need to lay the cloth on the floor on top of the new material.
 Trace the pattern of the old cloth on the new one using chalk, then cut out the new fabric.

-Make sure to leave an allowance of two to four inches on all sides.
+Leave an allowance of two to four inches on all sides.
 Doing so will make stapling or sewing much easier later on.

 - Add the Measurements.